 There were days when employees feel the pressure at achieving the task at hand or their goals.
 Obviously is it important to do so and it is even acceptable to feel that way once in a while.
 However, when a company has a strong culture, it gives the employees a platform to fall back on and pick themselves up instead of giving up.

 Airbnb’s Human Resource team pride themselves as being playful, fun, helpful and dead serious.
 They uphold the company’s most important goal, which is preserving and driving the company’s culture.
 Every company has their own culture.
-A good company would seek advice and get ideas but a successful company would not only seek advice but also practise it.
+A good company would seek advice and get ideas but a successful company would not only seek advice but also practice it.

 Some maintain it with conscientious attention, while others just let it happen and hope for the best.
 Whichever you choose, there is only one fact that remains: a good culture creates an environment where people can do their best work.